Parliamentary Electoral Dialogue Spaces

 What are important considerations prior to initiating the activity?

-• Identify MPs drivers of change and experienced in organising dialogues
+• Identify MPs who are drivers of change and experienced in organizing dialogues.

 • Consider moving the venue outside the parliament and to the local level as well.